MIDOSS/docs/models/mohid_on_graham.rst

                                     [default: warning]
     --help                          Show this message and exit.

-You can confirm that :kbd:`MOHID-Cmd` is correctly installed with the command:
+You can confirm that the :kbd:`NEMO-Cmd` and :kbd:`MOHID-Cmd` packaged and the :command:`mohid` command processor are correctly installed with the command:

 .. code-block:: bash